matteoferla/MichelaNGLo-protein-analysis/README.md

 The module `protein.generate` creates the needed files.

 At some point I started writing `settings.retrieve_references()` but stopped as it would have been for the once and some reference require passwords and some change faster than stairways in Hogwarts (_ie._ NCBI).
+It mostly works.
+But downloading large datasets such as gnomAD will run out of RAM as it currently is not streamed.
+Also as of December 2019 there is no exome gnomAD v3.
+So it has to be made from the gargantuan dataset.

 NB.
 The script without the data will fetch off the web the Uniprot (only `.parse_uniprot()` will work without screaming).